-1. The College fails to attract and retain appropriate numbers of students and/or fails to fully record the complete learning programme (including GCSE Maths and English if applicable), thereby not maximising funding in order to allow for the effective operation of its mission and continue as a going concern.

-This risk is managed by the College using effective interviewing and admission processes to ensure maximum publicity and contact with students in Year 10 and 11.
-Application numbers and acceptance numbers are reviewed by the Executive weekly.
-Marketing activities are tailored according to recruitment trends.

-2. Insufficient increases in funding streams coupled with rising running costs (including significant increases in energy costs and additional examination fees for vocational courses) reduce the overall income and lead to the College not being able to continue as a going concern.

-This risk is managed by producing an annual budget and a three-year forecast based on a variety of assumptions about funding rates and external salary related changes.
-Monthly management accounts are produced and reviewed by the Finance Director and Trustees, and action taken should negative variances arise.

-3. The College fails to recruit, manage and retain high performing staff (teaching and support) resulting in poor morale and success rates which will reduce student demand and lead to risk 1.

-This risk is managed by taking a proactive approach to staff recruitment and, in most cases, advertising and appointing as early as possible to ensure successful appointments or time to re-advertise if necessary.
+- The College fails to recruit and retain appropriate numbers of new and returning students and/or fails to fully record the complete learning programme (including GCSE Maths and English if applicable), thereby not maximising funding in order to allow for the effective operation of its mission and having to make strategic changes to its plans. - This risk is managed by the College using effective interviewing and admission processes to ensure maximum publicity and contact with students in Year 10 and 11.
+ILR submissions are reviewed by the Director of Finance and Estates Application numbers and acceptance numbers are reviewed by the Executive weekly.
+Marketing activities are tailored according to recruitment trends. - 2.
+Insufficient increases in funding streams coupled with rising running costs (including significant increases in energy costs and additional examination fees for vocational courses) reduce the overall income and lead to the College not being able to continue as a going concern. - This risk is managed by producing an annual budget and a three-year forecast based on a variety of assumptions about funding rates and external salary related changes.
+Monthly management accounts are produced and reviewed by the Director of Finance and Trustees, and action taken should negative variances arise. - 3.
+The College fails to recruit, manage and retain high performing staff (both teaching and support staff) resulting in poor morale and well-being, increased risk of industrial action and lower achievement rates which will reduce student demand and lead to risk 1. - This risk is managed by taking a proactive approach to staff recruitment and, in most cases, advertising and appointing as early as possible to ensure successful appointments or time to re-advertise if necessary.

+Principal Risks and Uncertainties (Continued)

-4. Failure to address effectively the range of changing external challenges, such as increased local competition and a change in national priorities, leads to the College not being a going concern.
+4. Failure to effectively address the range of changing external challenges, such as increased local post-16 competition and a change in national priorities such as national curriculum structures and expectations, leads to a loss of reputation, lower student recruitment and therefore income.